Ethel L. Payne: Career

 Press pin issued to Payne for the Asian-African Conference in Bandung, Indonesia, April 1955.

 During Payne's twenty-five year career with The Chicago Defender, she covered several key events in the Civil Rights Movement, including the Montgomery bus boycott and desegregation at the University of Alabama in 1956, as well as the 1963 March on Washington.
 She and the African American author Richard Wright attended the 1955 Bandung Conference, and Wright showcased some of his exchanges with her in his 1956 book The Color Curtain: A Report on the Bandung Conference.

 Payne earned a reputation as an aggressive journalist who asked tough questions.
 She once asked President Dwight D. Eisenhower when he planned to ban segregation in interstate travel.
 The President's angry response that he refused to support special interests made headlines and helped push civil rights issues to the forefront of national debate.

 In 1964, Payne attended the signing by President Johnson of the Civil Rights Act of 1964, where the President gave her one of the pens he used to sign the legislation.

 In 1966, she traveled to Vietnam to cover African-American troops, who were involved in much of the fighting.
-She subsequently covered the Nigerian civil war and the International Women's Year Conference in Mexico City, and accompanied Secretary of State Henry Kissinger on a six-nation tour of Africa.
+She subsequently covered the Nigerian Civil War and the International Women's Year Conference in Mexico City, and accompanied Secretary of State Henry Kissinger on a six-nation tour of Africa.

 In 1972 she became the first African-American woman radio and television commentator on a national network, working on CBS's program Spectrum from 1972 to 1978, and after that with Matters of Opinion until 1982.

 In 1978, Payne became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

-Payne served as a professor for the School of Journalism at Fisk University in Nashville, Tennessee for one year.
+In 1978, she was appointed as a professor for the School of Journalism at Fisk University in Nashville, Tennessee.

-Payne continued writing and advocated for the release of Nelson Mandela.